adamscott/godot-website/collections/_release_4_5/entry-highlights-screen-reader-support.md

   As this feature is quite new, screen reader support for the Godot Editor itself is not complete yet.
 Support is only implemented for the Project Manager, standard UI nodes, and the inspector.
 We commit to extend support in future versions.

-  Don’t hesitate to leave us some feedback!
+  Don’t hesitate to leave us any feedback you might have!

   [^screen-reader-support-mdn]: [MDN article on screen readers](https://developer.mozilla.org/en-US/docs/Glossary/Screen_reader).
 contributors: